Using SlideRoom to Showcase Your Portfolio (Tips & Examples)

 Your portfolio is the heart of your application, and at your dream College, SlideRoom might be the stage it performs on.
 Treat it with the same care you gave your artwork.
 Organize files early, plan sequence strategically, and use captions and statements to add depth.
 Done right, your SlideRoom submission becomes a seamless extension of your creative voice.

-This article is part of our series on building strong art portfolios for college.
-You may also want to read Photography Portfolio Tips for College Admissions and Animation Portfolio Tips for CalArts, SCAD & Ringling
+Continue exploring our college admissions resources: This article is part of our series on building strong art portfolios for college.
+You may also want to read How to Make a SlideRoom Portfolio (With Caption Examples & Tips), Photography Portfolio Tips for College Admissions, and Personal Statement for Art School: Examples & Guide.

 Previous